Statutory Declarations in Australia

 What are the laws governing Statutory Declarations?

 The laws regulating statutory declarations differ depending on the jurisdiction in which the statutory declaration was signed.
-The key pieces of legislation with respect to statutory declarations are:
+The key pieces of legislation for statutory declarations are:

 1. Oaths Act 1900 (NSW);